mautic/developer-documentation-new/docs/development-environment/how_to_install_with_ddev.rst

 ..
 Note:: Clone the repository in the directory where you want to install Mautic.

-1. Install Mautic running ddev.
+1. Install Mautic running DDEV.
 .. code-block:: bash

     cd mautic
     ddev start

 ..
-Note:: When you are prompted whether to install Mautic, choose yes.
+Note:: When asked if you want to install Mautic, choose yes.

 .. list-table:: Users and passwords
     :header-rows: 1